← Back to 後漢書

 []

-Note [4]: he cites the Changes on the steadfast vision of heaven and earth.
-He adds the Qian hexagram lines on seeing the great man.
+Note [4]: "he cites the Changes on the steadfast vision of heaven and earth."
+On the second and fifth lines of Qian both say, "It is favorable to see the great man.

 79